Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models: Causal Inference via Dynamic Panel Data Methods

-Canonical dynamic panel data methods are rooted in linear models with lagged outcomes as a regressor.
-In our context, we consider causal interpretations of a dynamic panel data model (DPDM) for observed outcomes:
+We consider causal interpretations of an estimand motivated by an instrument-based method for estimating a dynamic panel data model (DPDM) for observed outcomes:

 where $\gamma, \beta$ are constant parameters, $\alpha_i$ are time-invariant individual fixed effects, $\theta_t$ are deterministic time trends, and $\varepsilon_{it}$ are time-varying idiosyncratic errors.
-Specifically, we investigate how the estimated coefficients can be related to the moments of heterogeneous treatment effects and trends in potential outcomes.
+We investigate how the estimated coefficients can be related to the moments of heterogeneous treatment effects and trends in potential outcomes.

 Equation \eqref{eq:dyn-panel} is natural for empiricists as a reduced-form model for a series of \textit{observed} outcomes.
 For example, a natural interpretation is an extension of a static panel data model in which the researcher also wishes to control for lagged outcomes.
 A challenge for estimating \eqref{eq:dyn-panel} is the endogeneity of lagged outcomes on the right-hand side, due to the unobservable individual fixed effects $\alpha_i$.
-The ordinary least-squares (OLS) estimators and fixed-effect estimators using either ``within'' transformation or first-differences are biased and inconsistent when applied to \eqref{eq:dyn-panel} (e.g., \citep{baltagi2021dynamic}). \cite{andersonhsiao82} and \cite{arellanobond91} proposed consistent estimators for the coefficients in \eqref{eq:dyn-panel}, using moments implied by instruments such as the lagged outcomes and covariates.
+The ordinary least-squares (OLS) estimators and fixed-effect estimators using either ``within'' transformation or first-differences are biased and inconsistent when applied to \eqref{eq:dyn-panel} (e.g., \citep{baltagi2021dynamic}).

-Next, we turn to the interpretation of such estimators.
-It is important to emphasize, however, that we do not interpret the DPDM for observed outcomes \eqref{eq:dyn-panel} as a causal model per se.
-Rather, we consider its implicit interpretation and estimation under non-parametric assumptions on the \textit{potential} outcome process.
-This exercise is analogous to the interpretation of TWFE regressions under parallel trend assumptions, e.g., \cite{DS2020} and \cite{goodman2021difference}.
-In Section \ref{sec:linear-structural-po} we also consider an analogous parametric model to \eqref{eq:dyn-panel}, but as a model of the \textit{potential} outcome generating process.